upupgames/.github/.github/ISSUE_TEMPLATE/research_report.md

 ---
-name: Question
+name: Research Report
 about: Request research or clarification on a topic
-title: "[Question]: "
+title: "[Research]: "
 labels: question
 assignees: ''